 The Concept of a Dog Pain Trial

 I often refer to myself as “Master Tweaker” when it comes to managing my patients joint pain or discomfort.
-I know it sounds goofy and my clients often look at me confused when I say this, but still to this day, I can’t find any other phrase or terminology that better describes the concept of having to “tweak” the right supplements, medications, or dosage of either over time.
+I know it sounds goofy and my clients often look at me confused when I say this, but I can’t find any other phrase that better describes the concept of having to “tweak” the right supplements, medications, and dosages over time.

 Here is the concept.

-If you have any question at all whether your dog may or may not be in pain then you need to ask your veterinarian to prescribe your dog these two medications for 5-7 days…as a trial.
+If you have any question at all whether your dog may or may not be in pain then ask your veterinarian to prescribe your dog these two medications for 5-7 days…as a trial.

 If you give these medications to your dog consistently for a 5-7 day period of time you will 100% know if your dog is dealing with any kind of pain.
-If they are in pain then you will appreciate them being more active, more alert…and, in general, you will appreciate that they simply “feel better”.
+If they are in pain then you will notice they are more active, more alert and in general, you will notice that they simply “feel better”.

 The result of this “trial” will help both you and your veterinarian to make a plan for your dog’s long-term management.